Interior Design Bachelor of Fine Arts Degree

 The course will introduce students to the specialization of health care design.
 Students will complete a comprehensive and complex design project based on a typical medical facility.
 (Prerequisites: INDE-401 or equivalent course.)
 Studio 6 (Spring).

 This course will introduce students to contract documents relevant to the interior design profession.
 Students will complete an architectural drawing set and develop an understanding of requirements to communicate design solutions.
 (Prerequisite: INDE-304 or equivalent course.)
-Lecture 2, Studio 4 (Fall).
+Lecture 2 (Fall).

 Interior Design Capstone I